 - Listen: let your friend talk about what’s going on and be a good listener.
 Try not to tell them what they need to do, other than to get help.

-- Be supportive: encourage your friend to get support from a guidance counsellor or someone else who can help.
-Offer to go with your friend if they’re worried about telling an adult about the situation.
-You can also be there when your friend calls child protection services or the police.
+- Be supportive: encourage your friend to get support from a safe adult.
+Offer to support your friend if they’re worried about telling an adult about the situation.
+You can also be there for your friend when they call child protection services or the emergency services in your area.

 - Reach out: reach out to your friend if you think something’s wrong but they haven’t told you anything.
 You could ask about a specific incident and try saying something like, “She really grabbed you hard back there.
 Are you OK?”
 You could ask how things are going at home.
 You could say, “I’ve noticed that you seem down, and I’m worried about you.
 Is there anything that you want to talk about?”